-41 NER, clause 6A.6.5A(c).
+48 NER, clause 6A.6.5A(c).

-42 NER, clause 6A.6.7(a).
+49 NER, clause 6A.6.7(a).

-43 AER, Capital expenditure incentive guideline for electricity network service providers, pp. 5-9.
+50 AER, Capital expenditure incentive guideline for electricity network service providers, pp. 5-9.

-44 AER, Capital expenditure incentive guideline for electricity network service providers, pp. 10-11.
+51 AER, Capital expenditure incentive guideline for electricity network service providers, pp. 10-11.

-45 As the end of the regulatory period approaches, the time available for the TNSP to retain any savings gets shorter.
-So the capex when it may otherwise have spent on opex, or less on capex at the expense of service quality-even if it may not be efficient to do so.
+As the end of the regulatory period approaches, the time available for the TNSP to retain any savings gets shorter.
+So the earlier a TNSP incurs an underspend in the regulatory period, the greater its reward will be.

+capex when it may otherwise have spent on opex, or less on capex at the expense of service quality-even if it may not be efficient to do so.